Move button not working below fonds-level in 1.3 trunk

 2) Show level of description in table as a column header (e.g., Title | Level )

-#7 Updated by David Juhasz almost 8 years ago
+#7 Updated by David Juhasz over 8 years ago

 I styled the "breadcrumb" list in Trillium to match the other themes (see screenshot 1).
 I think adding the LOD is actually too wordy (Screenshot 2) in this format.